 These alternative treatments can also help relieve pain and other symptoms of fibromyalgia:

 If you have fibromyalgia, try to exercise as much and as often as you can.

 Although it might hurt at first, if you stick with a program of aerobic exercise (such as walking or bike riding) and toning exercises, you’ll eventually strengthen your muscles and reduce your pain levels.
 For starters, check out this 5-minute workout.

 Start slowly and gradually increase your intensity only when you feel ready.
 A physical therapist can teach you how to exercise safely.

 Pain is the most obvious, and sometimes the most difficult, symptom of fibromyalgia.
-Other symptoms like fatigue, poor concentration, and depression or anxiety can also have a big effect on your life.
+Other symptoms, such as fatigue, poor concentration, and anxiety, can also have a great impact on your life.

 Keep track of your symptoms in a diary so you can accurately report them to your doctor.
 If your current treatment doesn’t relieve your pain, work with your doctor to find something that does help you.